-(1) (1) Where the obligation to file an application for commencement of insolvency proceedings has been suspended in accordance with section 1 (1), 1. payments that are made in the ordinary course of business, in particular those payments which serve to maintain or resume business operations or to implement a restructuring concept, are deemed to be compatible with the due care of a prudent manager within the meaning of section 64 sentence 2 of the Act Concerning Limited Liability Companies (Gesetz betreffend die Gesellschaften mit beschränkter Haftung), section 92 (2) sentence 2 of the Stock Corporation Act (Aktiengesetz), section 130a (1) sentence 2, also in conjunction with section 177a sentence 1, of the Commercial Code (Handelsgesetzbuch) and section 99 sentence 2 of the Cooperative Societies Act (Genossenschaftsgesetz);
+Where the obligation to file an application for commencement of insolvency proceedings has been suspended in accordance with section 1 (1), 1. payments that are made in the ordinary course of business, in particular those payments which serve to maintain or resume business operations or to implement a restructuring concept, are deemed to be compatible with the due care of a prudent manager within the meaning of section 64 sentence 2 of the Act Concerning Limited Liability Companies (Gesetz betreffend die Gesellschaften mit beschränkter Haftung), section 92 (2) sentence 2 of the Stock Corporation Act (Aktiengesetz), section 130a (1) sentence 2, also in conjunction with section 177a sentence 1, of the Commercial Code (Handelsgesetzbuch) and section 99 sentence 2 of the Cooperative Societies Act (Genossenschaftsgesetz);

-2. the repayment on or before 30 September 2023 of a new loan that was granted during the suspension period, as well as the provision of collateral to secure such a loan during the suspension period, is deemed not prejudicial to creditors; this also applies to the repayment of shareholder loans and payments on claims arising out of legal acts corresponding in economic terms to such a loan, but not to the provision of collateral for them; section 39 (1) No. 5 and section 44a InsO do applies with the proviso that section 15b subsection (1) to (3) InsO replaces the provisions referred to therein.
+2. the repayment on or before 30 September 2023 of a new loan that was granted during the suspension period, as well as the provision of collateral to secure such a loan during the suspension period, is deemed not prejudicial to creditors; this also applies to the repayment of shareholder loans and payments on claims arising out of legal acts corresponding in economic terms to such a loan, but not to the provision of collateral for them; section 39 (1) No. 5 and section 44a InsO do not apply to insolvency proceedings in respect of the debtor's assets that were applied for on or before 30 September 2023;